MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD09_LAB_MANUAL.md

       >**Note:** From now whenever you change the **main.scss** file, the **main.min.css** file will automatically be changed.

->**Results** : After completing this exercise, you will be able to create Sass files and add gulp tasks to compile, bundle and minify them.
+>**Results**: After completing this exercise, you will be able to create sass files and add gulp tasks to compile, bundle and minify them.

 ### Exercise 3: Using Bootstrap